Muhammadirees/ZinLab/README.md

 Based on the given data or description of the task, it did not specify anything about responsiveness, animation, routing etc.
 I followed the "KISS" principle "Keep it Simple Stupid"

+# Hours it took

+All the Code is custom code, the only third-party-library is react-icons for Icon and logos.

+1. It took Less then 20 hours to complete

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).